Mayan Archaeology Field School in Belize City

 Investigating the Subsurface Platform and Architectural Remains

-The mayan archaeology and archaeological investigation at Group M hold the potential to unveil new information about the subsurface platform and its role within the Medicinal Trail community.
+The Mayan archaeology and archaeological investigation at Group M hold the potential to unveil new information about the subsurface platform and its role within the Medicinal Trail community.
 The team’s dedication to uncovering the mysteries of this intriguing area will undoubtedly contribute to a deeper understanding of the ancient Maya civilization.

 The Rio Bravo Archaeological Survey